Best Tree Felling Axe – Buyer Guide & Reviews (2022)

 While many axe handles are made of plastic, the wooden handles are better, especially the hickory or ash handles.
 Check the grain of the wood, and its growth-ring width and quantity.
 The grain should run parallel to the axe bit as perpendicular running grains are weak and may snap upon striking trees.
 Handles with numerous, narrow growth rings are stronger than wood with fewer, broadly-spaced growth rings.

 While most handles are curved or straight, single-bitted felling axes should preferably have curved handles as it has a more natural feel.
 However, you need a straight handle if you opt for a double-bitted axe as it’s easier flipping the axe around to use the other bit.

 If the handle is varnished, it’s better to sand it off using sandpaper and elbow grease as varnish only makes the handle slippery.
 This is risky as the axe may fly out of your hand.
 Though you may develop blisters using an unvarnished handle, the calluses you develop with time solves the problem.

-Now that you know all about felling axes, and what you should consider to choose the best tree felling axe, you will find selecting the right axe for your felling needs much easier.
-You can select your axe based on your budget, the weight of the axe you are comfortable carrying and also the amount of chopping and limbing work you have to get done.
+Now that you know all about felling axes, and what you should consider to choosing the best tree felling axe, you will find selecting the right axe for your felling needs much easier.
+You can select your hatchet based on your budget, the weight of the axe you are comfortable carrying and also the amount of chopping and limbing work you have to get done.